kovidgoyal/kitty/docs/desktop-notifications.rst

 notification should be auto-closed.
 Note that the value of ``0`` is best effort, some platforms honor it and some do not.
 Positive values are robust, since they can be implemented by the terminal emulator itself, by manually closing the notification after the expiry time.
+The notification could still be closed before the expiry time by user interaction or OS policy, but it is guaranteed to be closed once the expiry time has passed.

 .. _notifications_query: